remotestorage/remotestorage-util-credentials-store/README.md

 <a name="new_CredentialsStore_new"></a>

 ### new CredentialsStore(name, privClient)
-Given a moduleName and a privateClient, this class provides a getConfig and a setConfig function which you can directly use in your module.
+This rs.js module utility class provides a `getConfig` and a `setConfig` function which you can directly use in your module.
 It also deals with optional client-side encryption, and exposes a change event for the config you store in it.
 It assumes your module declares a type called `config` using `BaseClient.declareType`.
 Other than that, you will be able to pretty much expose the three methods directly on your module.

 | Param | Type | Description |